Predictive inference for travel time on transportation networks: Introduction

-We consider a {\it transportation network} \(G\) to be a graph with dynamic time-dependent edge-weights (speeds) governing the travel time of the edge.
-A {\it route} \(\path\) on $G$ consists of an \(n\)-sequence of connected edges $\path = \langle e_1, e_2, \dots, e_n\rangle$ that define the order of travel.
-Travel time over \(\path\) is defined as a random variable through the partial sum
+We consider a {\it transportation network} \(G\) to be a graph with stochastic edge-weights (speeds) governing the travel time of the edge.
+A {\it route} \(\path\) on $G$ consists of a \(n\)-sequence of connected edges $\path = \langle e_1, e_2, \dots, e_n\rangle$ that define the order of travel.
+Travel time over \(\path\) is defined as a random variable through the sum